isomerpages/moe-fairfieldsec/_parents/PDLP/Compatible iPad List.md

 Method 1:

-Open the **Settings** app and tap on **General > About**
+Open the&nbsp;**Settings**&nbsp;app and tap on&nbsp;**General &gt; About**

 Look for the Model entry on this page.
-You should see a model number beginning with an ‘M’.
-Tap on the Model entry and it will show a model number beginning with a letter ‘A’.
+You should see a model number beginning with an ‘M’.&nbsp;&nbsp;Tap on the Model entry and it will show a model number beginning with a letter ‘A’.

 The image below shows the iPad model is ‘A….’.